libgdx/libgdx/.github/CONTRIBUTING.md

 A few things we'd rather not like to see:

-  * underscores in any kind of identifier
+  * Underscores in any kind of identifier
   * [Hungarian notation](http://en.wikipedia.org/wiki/Hungarian_notation)
   * Prefixes for fields or arguments
   * Curlies on new lines